niclabs/docker/tchsm/README.md

 ### node
 Dockerfiles of the node, vanilla OS with the nodes installed.

+### node-webadmin
+Webadmin application to manage a single node

 ### demo
+Demonstration of the software running simple nodes with some DNS servers, it includes scripts to run the demo easily.

+### demo-with-node-webadmin
-Demonstration of the software running with some DNS servers, it includes scripts to run the demo easily.
+Demonstration of the software running webadmin nodes with some DNS servers, it includes scripts to run the demo easily.